Altinn/altinn-apiclient-maskinporten/README.md

 # .NET client for Maskinporten APIs

-This .NET client library is used for calling maskinporten and create an access token to be used for services that require an Maskinporten access token
+This .NET client library is used for calling maskinporten and create an access token to be used for services that require an Maskinporten access token.
+This also supports exchanging Maskinporten tokens into Altinn tokens, as well as enriching tokens with enterprise user credentials.

 ## Installation